-He is currently the Non-Executive Chairman of public-listed Yeo Hiap Seng Limited, Far East Orchard Ltd, AAC Technologies Holdings Ltd and Agilent Technologies, Inc. He is also the Non-Executive Chairman of FEO Hospitality Asset Management Pte Ltd and FEO Hospitality Trust Management Pte Ltd which manage listed Far East Hospitality Trust.
-Mr Koh serves as a director on the board of Bank Pictet & Cie (Asia) Ltd, and is also the Chairman of the Nanyang Technological University Board of Trustees and Chairman of Rippledot Capital Advisers Pte Ltd.
+He is currently the Non-Executive Chairman of public-listed Yeo Hiap Seng Limited, Far East Orchard Ltd, AAC Technologies Holdings Ltd and Agilent Technologies, Inc. Mr Koh serves as a director on the board of Bank Pictet & Cie (Asia) Ltd, and is also the Chairman of the Nanyang Technological University Board of Trustees and Chairman of Rippledot Capital Advisers Pte Ltd.